Tyrian Metaltail

 Subspecies & Distribution

-Distribution: West slope of the Andes in northern Peru (Cajamarca to Lima)
+Distribution: West slope of the Andes in northern Peru (Cajamarca south to Lima), occupying brushy slopes, forest edges, and páramo-like scrub west of the Marañón River.

-Distribution: East slope of the Andes from northern Peru to central Bolivia
+Distribution: East slope of the Andes from northern Peru south into central Bolivia, inhabiting high-elevation cloud forest, elfin forest margins, and shrubby páramo-like zones.

 Species Overview